 - suspend or terminate their membership.

-Pursuant to section 70(b)(v) of the Constitution, Council may in addition impose such conditions on the practitioner’s membership (if retained) as Council deems appropriate.
+Pursuant to section 70(b)(v) of the Constitution, the RACGP Board may in addition impose such conditions on the practitioner’s membership (if retained) as the RACGP Board deems appropriate.

 9.1 Exercise of discretion

 All RACGP determinations, assessments or evaluations made under this Policy are done so in the RACGP’s sole and unfettered discretion.